-(1) Check the rubber seal for damage.
+Check the rubber seal for damage.
 If the rubber seal is damaged, have it replaced by a Yamaha dealer.

-- 1. Rubber seal - 2.
-Bottom cowling
+- 1. Rubber seal

+- 2. Apron

-- (2) Check that the rubber seal is seated all the way around the bottom cowling. - (3) Check that all of the cowling lock levers are pulled outward. - (4) Align the 3 protrusions on the top cowling with the corresponding holders on the bottom cowling, and then place the top cowling on the bottom cowling.
+- (2) Check that the rubber seal is seated all the way around the aprons.

+- (3) Check that all of the cowling lock levers are pulled outward and turned upward.

+- (4) Place the top cowling on the aprons.